Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 Daikin

-Daikin is also a Japanese company with an extensive range of air conditioning and mini-split heat products.
-The company was established in 1963 but didn’t enter the North American AC market until 2004.
+Daikin is another Japanese company with an extensive range of air conditioning systems and mini-split heat products.

 Daikin has a solid reputation for its technology, having developed its own inverter-driven compressors in the early 2000s.

-Inverter-driven compressors are much more efficient because they can operate at variable speeds instead of simply switching on and off to control the rate at which refrigerant is pumped around the mini-split system.
+Inverter-driven compressors are much more efficient because they can operate at variable speeds.
+This system is an upgrade of simply switching on and off to control the rate at which refrigerant is pumped around the mini split system.

 Daikin prides itself on the high quality of its products and the strict quality controls in its manufacturing process.

-Daikin gets some good reviews online and evidently monitors Trustpilot because it has responded to reviews left by customers (both good and bad).
-So if there is an issue, it seems to follow up promptly and resolve it.
+Daikin gets some good reviews online and actively monitors Trustpilot because it has responded to reviews left by customers (both good and bad).
+So, if there is an issue, it seems to follow up promptly and resolve it.

 Fujitsu